Kilo-class submarine: Syrian Civil War

+War in Ukraine

-Since the start of the Russian invasion of Ukraine in 2022, the Kilo class submarines of the Black Sea Fleet have participated in the conflict, firing Kalibr cruise missiles into Ukraine.
-After the sinking of the in April 2022, it was remarked that the Kilo-class subs were the only members of the Black Sea Fleet whose orders did not prohibit venturing into Ukrainian waters near Odesa during the Russian invasion of Ukraine.
+Since the start of the Russian invasion of Ukraine in 2022, the Kilo-class submarines of the Black Sea Fleet have participated in the conflict, firing Kalibr cruise missiles into Ukraine.
+After the sinking of the in April 2022, it was remarked that the Kilo-class submarines were the only members of the Black Sea Fleet whose orders did not prohibit venturing into Ukrainian waters near Odesa during the Russian invasion of Ukraine.
 In September 2022, after the early 2022 Crimea attacks, the UK Ministry of Defence said that the Kilo-class submarines were moved from Sevastopol to the Port of Novorossiysk in Krasnodar Krai.
+B-871 Alrosa, a pump-jet Kilo class, which derives from the Project 877 hull, participated in the Russo-Ukraine War.

 On 13 September 2023, B-237 Rostov-on-Don was severely damaged by a Ukrainian Storm Shadow missile strike while it was drydocked in Sevastopol.

-According to satellite images taken in June 2024, the submarine was moved to a lesser used dry dock within the port (at coordinates 44.609975029014116, 33.537496816089906).
+According to satellite images taken in June 2024, the submarine was moved to a lesser-used dry dock within the port (at coordinates 44.609975029014116, 33.537496816089906).
 Camouflage nets were, at least initially, thrown up to disguise its presence and to make observation more challenging.
 According to reports, the submarine is under repair.

 On 2 August 2024, Ukrainian Forces launched a strike against a Russian submarine and an S-400 air defense system in Crimea.
 Ukrainian sources claimed that the submarine B-237 Rostov-on-Don was "sunk on the spot" in the attack.
 Other sources claim that the submarine was only hit and not sunk.
-Satellite images showed the that camouflage nets were burned out by the strike.
+Satellite images showed that the camouflage nets were burned out by the strike.

 In September 2025, the Project 636.3 boat, Novorossiysk (B-261), reportedly suffered serious damage as the result of a fuel system malfunction while operating in the Mediterranean.